 What Is It?

-The Annielytics Dashboard Seminar is a three-day seminar that will teach you how to leverage the Google Analytics API to create sexy reporting dashboards in Excel like the one below.
+The Annielytics Dashboard Seminar was originally a three-day seminar that — due to pretty outrageous demand from marketers who couldn’t travel to a seminar — is now a 16-hour online course that will teach you how to leverage the Google Analytics API to create sexy reporting dashboards in Excel like the one below.

-It is a hands-on, soup-to-nuts training that delves into what to report on, how to dynamically pull the data straight into Excel, and how to create compelling visualizations in Excel using all kinds of Excel wizardry!
-And I teach the course using Excel 2013, 2011 (for Mac), and 2010.
-So no Mac users are left behind!
+Whereas most seminars take more of an academic approach to Google Analytics (which I’ve personally benefited from tremendously), this course takes much more of a hands-on, soup-to-nuts approach to teaching marketers what to report on, how to dynamically pull the data straight into Excel, and how to create compelling visualizations in Excel using all kinds of Excel wizardry.

 Learn more below …

-I’ve made it my mission to provide as many resources as is humanly possible for other marketers and analysts who face the same frustrations I have.
+I’ve made it my mission to provide as many resources as is humanly possible for other marketers and analysts who face the same frustrations I have had to scale.
 Some of these include my Google Analytics campaign tagging guide, my Hundreds of Tools for Marketers resource, and my massive audit checklist doc.
 And my blog has also been recommended by Google itself as a useful resource for marketers and analysts.

 — Google Analytics (@googleanalytics) February 27, 2014